davideh29/dh_workspace/README.md

 The reactive in-memory store lives at `src/projects/reactive_store`.
 It offers a hierarchical key-value API that emits events to subscribers whenever keys are set or deleted.
 See `src/projects/reactive_store/README.md` for usage guidance.

+### Linear algebra project

+The linear algebra utilities live at `src/projects/linear_algebra`.
+It currently focuses on 3D rigid-body math and provides the `Transform3d` class for applying, composing, and inverting transformations represented by translation vectors and quaternions.
+Explore `src/projects/linear_algebra/README.md` for background and examples.

 ## Adding a new project